-Well, the Winter is almost over.
-Hopefully, you have continued through the Winter months with your physical training and exercise, along with continuous development through study and preparation.
+During the winter months, you may feel inclined to take a break from working out.
+Physical training and exercise is something you should continually do in order to maintain your overall health and wellbeing.
 It is truly an ongoing effort, requiring the allocation of time and the discipline to employ that time (i.e., use it wisely).
-If you have not been maintaining a “ready posture” through the Winter, well, now is the time to get back into the groove.
-Break down this “restart” with a method I call “WMS,” that translates into Workout, Meditate, and Study.
+If you have not been maintaining a “ready posture” through the winter, well, now is the time to get back into the groove.
+Break down this “restart” with a method I call “WMS,” which translates into Workout, Meditate, and Study.
 Let’s jump into it!

 Transform Into Your Better Self